Encryption in Office 365

 With Office 365 Message Encryption, email messages are encrypted automatically, based on administrator-defined rules.
 An email that bears an encrypted message arrives in the recipient’s Inbox with an attached HTML file.

-Recipients follow instructions in the message to open the attachment and authenticate by using a Microsoft account or an organizational account.
+Recipients follow instructions in the message to open the attachment and authenticate by using a Microsoft account or a work account associated with Office 365.
 If recipients don’t have either account, they’re directed to create a Microsoft account that will let them sign in to view the encrypted message.
 Alternatively, recipients can choose to get a one-time passcode to view the message.
 After signing in or using a one-time passcode, recipients can view the decrypted message and send an encrypted reply.